Guide for social workers under investigation

 - any outcomes of any previous regulatory investigations

-Triage decisions are made by social workers, lawyers, or a senior membe of the fitness to practise team.
+Triage decisions are made by senior members of the fitness to practise team, supported by social workers and lawyers when needed.

 If we decide to investigate a concern, we will tell you within 14 calendar days using your preferred method of contact.
 We will share the information we have received and explain the reasons why we need to investigate further.

 When we contact you to tell you about the investigation, we will ask you for details of your current employment situation.
 Please make sure you provide this information within 7 calendar days.
-If the concern raised against you is related to ill-health, we may ask you for details of your GP and for your consent to seek medical records relevant to the concerns or undergo a medical assessment.
+If the concern raised is about your health, we may ask you for details of your GP and for your consent to seek medical records relevant to the concerns or undergo a medical assessment.
 In addition to providing the information requested, you’re also entitled and encouraged to send any further information that you think is helpful at this stage.

 Once the investigation has started we’ll be in regular contact to keep you updated.